Prostitution and Sex Solicitation Defense Attorney

 Not long ago many people who got charged with these types of crimes were often caught “red-handed” so to speak.
 Undercover officers would go out and try and catch people actively trying to engage in vice crimes.
 With the evolution of the internet, this is no longer the case.
 Now police will often set up profiles on sites that are known for prostitution and then make an arrest or issue a citation once the person has arrived at the agreed upon location (usually a hotel).
 Often the police will also pretend to be a patron and try and do the same when someone shows up at the location.

 We deal with many different kinds of criminal allegations.
-Contact us today for help with your prostitution related charges.
+Contact us today for help with your prostitution or commercial sex solicitation charges.